twibiral/obsidian-execute-code/README.md

 <br>
 <div align='center'>

 If you like this plugin and use it a lot, please consider supporting me in continuing the development of this plugin.
-You can also sponsor a new feature or language integration directly, if you want to speed-up the development for a specific feature you need.
+You can also sponsor a new feature or language integration directly, if you want to speed up the development for a specific feature you need.

 [![GitHub Sponsors](https://img.shields.io/badge/sponsor-30363D?style=for-the-badge&logo=GitHub-Sponsors&logoColor=white)](https://github.com/sponsors/twibiral)   [![Buy me a coffee](https://img.shields.io/badge/Buy_Me_A_Coffee-FFDD00?style=for-the-badge&logo=buy-me-a-coffee&logoColor=black)](https://www.buymeacoffee.com/timwibiral)